Minimax Confidence Intervals for the Sliced Wasserstein Distance: Background and Related Work

 where $F_\theta^{-1}$ and $G_\theta^{-1}$ are the respective quantile functions of $P_\theta$ and $Q_\theta$.
 Both integrals of the above expression can be approximated via Monte Carlo sampling from $\bbS^{d-1}$ and from the unit interval $[0,1]$.
 This fact makes the computation of the Sliced Wasserstein distance significantly simpler than that of the Wasserstein distance.
-Moreover, the Sliced Wasserstein distance retains some of the qualitative behaviour of the Wasserstein distance, at least over an appropriate class of distributions.
+Moreover, the Sliced Wasserstein distance retains some of the qualitative behaviour of the Wasserstein distance, at least for compactly-supported distributions.
 Indeed, \cite{bonnotte2013} showed that for any distributions $P,Q \in \calP(\{x \in \bbR^d: \norm x \leq M\})$, where $M > 0$, we have

 where $C_{d,r} > 0$ is a constant depending on $d$ and $r$, but not depending on $M$, and $c_{d,r} = \frac 1 d \int_{\bbS^{d-1}} \norm \theta_r^r d\mu(\theta)$, which is bounded above by $1/d$ whenever $r \geq 2$.
 In particular, it follows that the metrics $W_r$ and $\sw_r$ are topologically equivalent over $\calP(\calX)$ when $\diam(\calX) < \infty$.
 As we shall see, however, the statistical behaviour of the Wasserstein and Sliced Wasserstein distances can differ dramatically for large dimensions $d$.